Kamil Conteh: Watford

 Conteh joined Watford in 2018, signing his first professional deal in July 2021.
 He went onto make his first-team debut in January 2022, featuring for 16 minutes during a 4–1 defeat to Leicester City in the third round of the FA Cup.

 On 5 February 2022, Conteh joined National League South side Braintree Town on loan from Watford for the remainder of the 2021–22 season.
 On that same day, he made his debut during a 0–0 draw with Eastbourne Borough, featuring for 87 minutes before being replaced by Michael Dome-Benwin.
 Just two weeks later, Conteh scored his first goal for the club, giving the Essex-based side a 1–0 home victory over Hungerford Town in the 61st minute.

 Middlesbrough

 In April 2022, with his contract coming to a close at Watford, Conteh spent time on trial with Championship side, Middlesbrough.
 Subsequently signing a contract with them in May 2022.

 On 1 October 2022, Conteh signed for National League club Gateshead on loan until 2 January 2023.
 This loan was later extended until the end of the season having featured fifteen times, scoring twice.
+He featured for Gatehead in the 2023 FA Trophy final defeat at Wembley Stadium.
+At the end of the 2022–23 season, Conteh was voted as the Gateshead Supporters' Player of the Year.

+Grimsby Town

+On 3 July 2023, Conteh signed for Grimsby Town for an undisclosed fee.

+Bristol Rovers

+On 26 January 2024, Conteh signed for League One club Bristol Rovers on a three-and-a-half-year contract for an undisclosed fee following the activation of his release clause.
+Local press suggested that the fee paid was in the region of £300,000, despite conflicting earlier reports that a club-record fee had been agreed.
+He made his debut the following day, impressing in a 3–1 victory over Oxford United.

+In March 2025, manager Iñigo Calderón confirmed that Conteh was unlikely to feature again for the remainder of the 2024–25 season.
+His last appearance for the club had come on 26 December 2024, where he suffered a minor knee injury before noticing unusual swelling in his foot, diagnosed as a bone infection.